cucumber-examples/shouty.rb/README.md

 * Define rules
 * Create high level examples (Friends episodes)

+Then do this for each example to discover more examples:

+* Can you think of a context where the outcome would be different?
+* Are there any other outcomes we haven't thought about?

 ### Implement one capability.
 Text UI only.

 * Write a Cucumber Scenario for one of the examples